 - Debits and Credits: Debits and credits are the two sides of a journal entry.
 Debits increase the balance of asset, expense, and dividend accounts, while they decrease the balance of liability, equity, and revenue accounts.
 Credits have the opposite effect.

 - Normal Balance: The normal balance of an account is the side (debit or credit) that increases the account's balance.
 Understanding the normal balance of each type of account is crucial for creating accurate journal entries.
-For example, asset accounts have a normal debit balance, while liability accounts have a normal credit balance.
+Here's one way to look at it: asset accounts have a normal debit balance, while liability accounts have a normal credit balance.

 - General Ledger: The general ledger is the master record of all transactions in a business.
 It contains all the accounts in the chart of accounts and shows the debit and credit entries for each account.
 Journal entries are posted to the general ledger, providing a detailed record of all financial activity.